russhughes/st7789s3_esp_lcd/README.md

+See https://github.com/russhughes/s3lcd for a much faster Framebuffered version of the driver using the ESP_LCD esp-idf component.
+It's a beta release and has minor differences from this driver.

 # ESP_LCD MicroPython driver for the TTGO T-Display-S3 st7789 display

 Warning: This is a work in progress and may contain bugs and/or incorrect documentation.